g2f1/Hackmyvm-walkthroughs/HMVLabs/Hades/README.md

 ![image](./assets/level6_1.png)

-I try to use `strings` but it doesn't work.
-It looks like it's about ascii(a encodes as 97 in ascii); so I need to put something that gives in ascii 94.
+`strings` doesn't work.
+But it looks like it's about ascii(a encodes as 97 in ascii); so I need to put something that gives in ascii 94.

 ![image](./assets/level6_2.png)